 How to Protect Your Cryptocurrency & Yourself From Criminals in Real Life?

 News articles that yet another investor, who earned on the growth of bitcoin, ethereum or other cryptocurrency, was robbed have been appearing more often in recent times.
-They are coming from all over the world: Thailand, Russia, Ukraine,
+They are coming from all over the world: Thailand, Russia, Ukraine, Great Britain.
+Some security experts give several tips on how to not become a victim and protect not only your cryptocurrency, but your life from real criminals.

 Despite all the shortcomings of fiat money, they have an undeniable and serious advantage over cryptocurrencies: during their long history of circulation traditional banks have developed a system of countermeasures and multi-level checks that protect fiat money from criminals.